uniquekid/cfa-texts/README.md

 global.Arms[CardStat] = 1
 ```

 This parameter signifies that the card can be used as arms.
-You can also assigned a fixed position to Arms by using one of the two next parameters:
+You can also assign a fixed position to Arms by using one of the two next parameters:

 ```
 global.LeftArms[CardStat] = 1